 What It’s Like to Live With: Muscular Dystrophy

-What It’s Like to Live With explores the stories of the loved ones living with and/or caring for people who see and experience every day a little differently.
+What It’s Like to Live With explores the stories of people who see and experience every day a little differently.

 I’m a 28-year-old graphic designer who grew up playing football.
 About four years ago, I noticed that I wasn’t being able to kick the ball the way I used to and felt my leg muscles becoming weak.
 I went to a physiotherapist who told me it could be because of an injury or a muscle tear.
 After some routine check-ups, all my reports were normal.